luisscholl/japanese-card-templates-for-anki/README.md

 ### [Luis' Japanese Recall](https://ankiweb.net/shared/info/1769805441)

 Includes native to Japanese and Japanese to native recall cards.
 It features a symmetrical layout, i. e. there are two half as wide scroll areas on the left and the right.
+(Dedicated scroll areas are not as important as on the writing decks as you cannot scroll when touching the writing areas, which do not exist here.)

 <img height="450" src="preview/IMG_3925.PNG"></img>
 <img height="450" src="preview/IMG_3926.PNG"></img>